 Thermoplastic floor tiles contain a relatively high asbestos content when compared to other asbestos floor tile types.
 They usually contain chrysotile (white asbestos) but have been found to contain some of the less common types of asbestos such as tremolite and actinolite.

 Thermoplastic floor tiles being analysed in the lab

 Asbestos Vinyl Floor Tiles

-Softer and more flexible than thermoplastic floor tiles the vinyl floor tiles are easy to confuse with the modern non-asbestos floor tile types.
+Softer and more flexible than thermoplastic floor tiles, vinyl floor tiles are easy to confuse with modern non-asbestos floor tile types.
 The only way to be certain about the asbestos content of any floor tile is to have them sampled and analysed by a UKAS accredited asbestos laboratory.

-Often used to replace damaged thermoplastic floor tiles which can lead to a mix of both types of floor tiles in a single room.
-When new vinyl tiles have been used as replacement you can end up with both asbestos and non-asbestos floor tiles side by side.
+Often used to replace damaged thermoplastic floor tiles, it’s common to have a mix of both types of tiles in a single room.
+When new vinyl tiles have been used as a replacement ,you can end up with both asbestos and non-asbestos floor tiles side by side.

 Red & grey asbestos vinyl floor tiles

 Tan coloured asbestos floor tiles

 Vinyl sheet flooring and Linoleum

 Asbestos containing sheet flooring and linoleum is still being found during asbestos surveys.
 The most common asbestos occurrence with this type of flooring is an asbestos paper lining found on the underside of the flooring.
 Although the upper layer of the flooring can be asbestos free the backing layer can be up to 100% asbestos.